shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

   - Select a priority.

+    > [!NOTE]
-    **Note:** Business days are from 9:00pm Sunday to 11:59pm Friday ET.
+   > Business days are from 9:00pm Sunday to 11:59pm Friday ET.

     Xandr charges a fee for each audited creative.
 The **priority table** below lists the fee charged for audits conducted for different time durations.

     |Priority|Fee|Description|